 - Dioxin can attach to fine soil particles or sediment, which are then carried by water downstream and settle in the bottoms of ponds and lakes where it can accumulate in the food chain.

 - The half-life of Dioxin varies depending on where it is found.
-In humans the half-life is between 7 and 11years; in surface soil that has been fully exposed to sunlight it’s between 1 and 3 years; and in subsurface soils and sediment it can be more than 100 years.
+In humans the half-life is between 7 and 11 years; in surface soil that has been fully exposed to sunlight, it’s between 1 and 3 years; and in subsurface soils and sediment it can be more than 100 years.

-- Nations around the world have signed on to the Stockholm Convention on Persistent Organic Pollutants (POPs) and committed to reducing their inventory of Dioxins in their countries and eliminating their production.
+Nations around the world have signed onto the Stockholm Convention on Persistent Organic Pollutants (POPs) and committed to reducing their inventory of Dioxins in their countries and eliminating their production.

-Production of Agent Orange and its military use ended in 1970, and existing stocks were subsequently destroyed after Operation Ranch Hand in 1971.
+Production of Agent Orange and its military use ended in 1970, and existing stocks were subsequently destroyed after Operation Pacer Ivy in 1971.
 Production of 2,4,5-T for domestic use continued until it was halted in the 1980s.
 In most countries, 2,4-D is still produced by Dow Agroscience and is a common component of over 70 products, including Scott’s Weed and Feed, Miracle-Gro Shake ‘n Feed and Weed B Gone, among many others.

 “A few grains of salt dissolved in an olympic-size swimming pool.”